Business Immigration Applications

 Stage 3: Nomination for Permanent Residence

 If you meet the requirements of the Performance Agreement within the 20 months, the BC PNP will nominate you for permanent residence.
-You and your dependent family members can then apply for permanent residence under the Provincial Nominee class with Immigration, Refugee and Citizenship Canada (IRCC).
+You and your dependent family members can then apply for permanent residence under the Provincial Nominee class with Citizenship and Immigration Canada.

 - Transportation on first day of client's arrival

 - Find housing, see here for further details

 - Find a job, see here for further details

 - Provide guidance to all business people who need help with the establishment of their business, see here for further details